flowsydev/flowsy-net-mediation/README.md

 builder.Services.AddHttpContextAccessor();

-builder.Services.AddScoped<IRequestContextProvider<OperationContext>, HttpRequestContextProvider>();

 builder.Services
     .AddMediation(
         typeof(CustomersByRegionQuery).Assembly, // Register queries and commands from this assembly typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly
         // Register queries and commands from others assemblies )
-    // Registers RequestContextResolutionBehavior to add context information to every request using
+    // Registers RequestContextResolutionBehavior to add context information to
-    // an instance of IRequestContextProvider<TContext> if any was registered in the dependency injection system .UseRequestContext()
+    // every request using the specified implementation of IRequestContextProvider .UseRequestContext<HttpRequestContextProvider>()
     // Registers RequestValidationBehavior to validate every request .UseRequestValidation()
     // Registers RequestLoggingBehavior to log information for every request and its result